LRYMND/v-link/README.md

 ##### This is no advertisement, just a clean and simple solution IMO.

-## 8 | Steering wheel control and RTI folding mechanism
+## 09 | Extended Functionality:

+### Steering Wheel Controls

 It's possible to connect an Arduino to the LIN Bus so the steering wheel button inputs can be converted to keyboard/mouse HID events.
 The setup described below implements this and also controls opening/closing of the RTI screen by sending serial events to the RTI screen module.

 Suitable Arduinos are Leonardo or Pro Micro.
 I couldn't get the Pro Micro working reliably though, so I recommend to use a Leonardo.

 The easiest place to find the LIN Bus is the ICM Connector A behind the waterfall.
-It's possible to wedge a DuPont wire in between the connector and the associated pin, but it's more reliable and easier to disassemble the ICM and solder a small wire directly to the associated pin.
+Either connect a DuPont wire to the associated pin or disassemble the ICM and solder a small wire to it.

 ![ICM_CONNECTOR_IMAGE](repo/icm_connector.png?raw=true "LIN Connector")

 ![ICM_CONNECTION_IMAGE](repo/icm_connection.jpg?raw=true "LIN Connection")

-This LIN Bus wire must be connected to pin 6 of the LIN bus transceiver labeled "Lbus"
+The LIN Bus wire must be connected to pin 6 of the LIN bus transceiver labeled "Lbus"

 ![MCP2004_PINOUT_IMAGE](repo/MCP2004_pinout.png?raw=true "LIN Transceiver pinout")

 Connect RX, TX and CS from the MCP2004 to LIN_RX_PIN, LIN_TX_PIN and CS_PIN respectively.
 After testing, it turned out that it was not necessary to connect the Fault pin to the Arduino.
 In Laurynas' volvo_linbus repo, this fault pin is connected in the scheme but there's a typo in the code so it's actually not used.

+### RTI folding mechanism

 Connect RTI_TX_PIN (see arduino code) to pin 4 of the RTI unit.
 Since we're only sending serial data, RTI_RX_PIN does not have to be connected.
-It's possible to use a female DuPont wire to connect to the RTI unit, but it's more reliable to solder directly to the RTI PCB/connector.
+Again, either use a DuPont wire or solder directly to the RTI PCB/connector.
 Don't forget to also connect pin 7 (GND) to the Arduino, Raspi or another common grounding point.

 ![RTI_CONNECTOR_IMAGE](repo/rti_connector.png?raw=true "RTI Connector")

 When ignition is turned on, the RTI screen automatically pops up and you can use the joystick on the back of the steering wheel to navigate through CarPlay.
 When clicking on the 'enter' rti button on the back of the steering wheel, the Arduino sends an ASCII 'space' event (spacebar) to navigate the app, since CarPlay requires this instead of a leftclick or a return/enter.

+### Using the SW Module

-By holding down the 'prev' button for 2 seconds, you can use the joystick as a mouse instead.
-When in mouse-mode, the 'enter' button acts as a left mouseclick instead of a spacebar.
-The button mappings, timeouts etc can all be changed in the Arduino code.
+- Holding down 'prev' button for 2 secons toggles between normal and mouse mode.
+- When in mouse-mode, the 'enter' button acts as a left mouseclick instead of a spacebar.

-Long-pressing the 'back' button will close the RTI screen.
-Clicking on 'enter' will open the screen again.
+- Long-pressing the 'back' button will close the RTI screen.

-## 9 | Additional Information
+- Clicking on 'enter' will open the screen again.

+##### The button mappings, timeouts etc can all be changed in the Arduino code.

+### Adding Peripherals

 To make life a bit easier I connected an USB extension cable to the Raspi which ends up in the tray behind the waterfall console so I can directly connect peripherals to it.
 This also works as a charging port for a phone.
 It's not fast but it works.